-17 If at any time a new member is added to the audit/review team, the auditor is required to provide a copy of the new member's Curriculum Vitae to the Authority.
+16 If at any time a new member is added to the audit/review team, the auditor is required to provide a copy of the new member's Curriculum Vitae to the Authority.

-18 The Authority notes that the responsibility for the timely delivery of the audit/or review jointly rests with the auditor and the licensee.
-For those licensees who have business operations over a number of facilities distributed across the State, the Authority recommends the auditor nomination acknowledge the need to visit more than one facility during the audit/review engagement.
+17 The Authority notes that the responsibility for the timely delivery of the audit/or review jointly rests with the auditor and the licensee.
+For those licensees who have business operations over a number of facilities a declaration of independence prepared by the auditor.

-Audit/review plan approval and Review Plan Approval
+9 Audit/review plan approval and Review Plan Approval